elephantscale/es-training-new/aws/day-01/02-Cloud-Computing-Overview.md

 ## What Is Cloud Computing?

 Cloud Computing is a technology that allows individuals and businesses to access and store data, run applications, and utilize computing resources over the internet without needing to own or maintain physical hardware.

+Cloud computing enables you to <span style="color:red">stop thinking of your infrastructure as hardware</span>, and instead
+<span style="color:green">think of it (and use it) as software.</span>

+---

+## What Is Cloud Computing?

+Hardware solutions are physical.
+This means they require:

+- Space
+- Staff
+- Physical security
+- Planning
+- Capital expenditure

+And what if your needs change?

+You have to go through the time, effort, and cost required to change all of the above.

+---

+## What Is Cloud Computing?

+**Software is flexible.**

+If your needs change, your software can change much more quickly, easily, and cost-effectively than your hardware.

 ---